 But if you don’t have any, you can use a tablespoon of olive oil or a neutral-tasting oil instead.

 This funky fermented soybean paste is popular in Japanese recipes.
 The taste can vary from fruity and sweet to intensely savoury.
-While Japanese white miso works best for a mild and sweet sauce, you can use any miso paste.
+While Japanese white miso works best for a mild and sweet sauce, you can use any miso paste in this sesame sauce recipe.

 You can also use apple cider vinegar or white wine vinegar.